core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 // RFC Ed.: replace XXXX with RFC number assigned to this draft.

 For allocation, RFC publication of the module is required as per {{RFC5226}}.
 The YANG module must be registered in the "YANG module Name" registry according to the rules specified in section 14 of {{RFC6020}}.

+###  IANA "Specification SID range assignment" sub-registry {#specification-sid-range-assignment}

+The name of this sub-registry is "Specification SID range assignment".
+This sub-registry of "IANA SID Mega-Range Registry" {{iana-sid-mega-range-registry}} corresponds to the SID entry point 100000, size 900000.
+Each entry in this sub-registry must include:

+* The SID range entry point.
+* The SID range size.
+* The YANG module name.
+* The name of the standard organization
+* The specification identifier or URI

 ##  "YANG module assignment" registry {#module-registry}